What Is a Miscarriage?

-A woman has a higher risk of miscarriage if she:
+A woman has a higher risk of miscarriage if they:

 - Are over age 35

 - Have certain diseases, such as diabetes or thyroid problems

 - Have had three or more miscarriages

 Cervical insufficiency.
 A miscarriage sometimes happens when the mother has a weakness of the cervix.
 Doctors call this a cervical insufficiency.
 It means the cervix can’t hold the pregnancy.
 This type of miscarriage usually happens in the second trimester.

 There are usually few symptoms before a miscarriage caused by cervical insufficiency.
 You may feel sudden pressure, your water might break, and tissue from the baby and placenta could leave your body without much pain.
 Doctors usually treat an insufficient cervix with a "circling" stitch in the next pregnancy, usually around 12 weeks.
 The stitch holds your cervix closed until the doctor removes it around the time of delivery.
 If you never had a miscarriage but your doctor finds that you have cervical insufficiency they might add the stitch to prevent a miscarriage.